Can You Play Electric Guitar Without an Amp? | 6 Methods

 digital audio interface

 This type of guitar interface is one of the best ways to sculpt your tone while doing it without an amplifier.
-The DSP amp simulator software built into these units is usually very good.
-It will meet most players’ needs.
+The DSP amp simulator software built into these units is usually very good and will meet most players’ needs.

 Smartphones or Tablets